What kind of fence is best for my property?

 There are a few main reasons that people get a fence: Privacy, establishing boundaries, and safety and security.
 Depending on which is most important to you will be instrumental in deciding which fence is best.

-Best fences for establishing boundaries
+Best choices for establishing boundaries

 For many people, a fence is a way to draw a line between ownership.
 It makes it clear who owns what.
 A fence that establishes a boundary should be solid and definitive.
 Depending on why you want the boundary, you may want one that’s solid without spacing.
 If it’s simply to mark a property, something clear and durable will be enough.